lemocla/neon-hangman/README.md

       The game features an svg animated hangman, split in 10 different parts, each being displayed when an incorrect letter is clicked.

-       > - I want to see the hangman parts so that I know how many attempts I’ve got left.
+       > - As a player playing the game, I want to see the hangman parts so that I know how many attempts I’ve got left.

       ![hangman](documentation/screenshots/hangman.png)